-Berry Petroleum’s roots reach back to 1909, through its predecessor companies founded by C.J.
+Berry Corporations’s roots reach back to 1909, through its predecessor companies founded by C.J.
 Berry.
 But today’s Company is a new and different Berry with new ownership and management.

 More than 100 years ago a man named C.J.
 Berry, armed with determination and not much else, set out on a journey to seek his fortune.
 That path would lead from the gold claims of the Klondike to the oil fields of central California.
 His success was manifold and one lasting result is Berry Petroleum Company, a California-based energy company that began when C.J. began producing heavy oil from the San Joaquin basin in 1909.